Indian government report urges strong steps to contain fiscal deficit

 The budget for the current fiscal year was delayed by the election, which handed Modi's Bharatiya Janata Party (BJP) the strongest electoral mandate in India in three decades.

-(Reporting by Manoj Kumar, Ratnajyoti Dutta, Nigam Prusty, Suvashree Dey Choudhury and Krishna Das; Writing by Frank Jack Daniel; Editing by Douglas Busvine and Richard Borsuk)
+(Reporting by Manoj Kumar; Writing by Frank Jack Daniel; Editing by Douglas Busvine and Richard Borsuk)